Hike from Iseltwald to the Giessbach waterfalls - Switzerland

 For me, this hike from Iseltwald to the Giessbach waterfalls is one of the most beautiful hikes I made in Switzerland.
 It is also good for beginners because there is little difference in height.
 Also, it is a very varied walk, the landscape is very scenic and you get to see many beautiful things.

 Hi, and how nice of you to read this disclaimer!
-As you may understand, maintaining a website like this is not free.
-That is why some of the links in this article are affiliate links.
-If you use these links to book or buy anything, I’ll get a small commission at no extra cost to you.
-Thank you!
+As you may understand, maintaining a website costs money.
+Therefore, I would love it if you use the links in this article for booking or buying something you like.
+This way I get a small commission which I can use to maintain this website.
+At no additional cost to you.
+Thank You!
+Support this website.

 Co